 Clearly, they were attempting to rekindle the savagery of “Kill ‘Em All” by eliminating any ounce of finesse from the production, but, outside of Fleetwood Mac, there’s seldom anything fun about listening to a band hash out its differences through the course of an entire album.
 Especially when the vibe is so cold and unforgiving, because it’s hard to feel anything other than discomfort from the moment things get cooking.
-It’s a shame that Robert Trujillo’s first taste of the Metallica pie came following such a contentious period, because the energy and spidery stage presence he brings to the table are too great an asset to be subjected to a hostile work environment that early in his tenure.
+It’s a shame that Robert Trujillo’s first taste of the Metallica pie came following such a contentious period, because the energy and spidery stage presence he brought to the table were too great an asset to be subjected to a hostile work environment that early in his tenure.

 Then again, Metallica has a poor track record when it comes to initiating bass players.

-Ron McGovney left amid feelings that he was nothing more than a financial resource and Jason Newsted’s instrument was essentially non-existent on “…And Justice For All” stemming from how overpowering the guitars were in the mix, something he has equated to a form of heavy metal hazing in the past.
+Ron McGovney left amid feelings that he was nothing more than a financial resource and Jason Newsted’s instrument was essentially non-existent on “…And Justice For All” stemming from how overpowering the guitars were in the mix, something he has equated to a form of hazing in the past.
 For Trujillo, his efforts stood out during the tour yet weren’t even close to being a part of something worthy of all the bickering.
-15 years later, it’s become commonplace to hate on this album, but that’s only because all the disparaging remarks you’ve heard are true.
+18 years later, it’s become commonplace to hate on this album, but that’s only because all of the disparaging remarks you’ve heard are true.

 “Lulu” is the experimental piece that Lars appeared to be hinting at all along, one last railroad spike straight into the hearts of those who had supported them without fail since the “No Life ‘til Leather” days.
-It’s a confounding yet compelling blend of avant-garde concepts, spoken word ramblings, and plundering riffs that never ceases to intrigue despite its scatterplot narrative about a German debutante-turned-prostitute.
+It’s a confounding yet sometimes compelling blend of avant-garde concepts, spoken word ramblings, and plundering riffs that never ceases to intrigue despite its scatterplot narrative about a German debutante-turned-prostitute.

 With one fell swoop, Metallica laid to rest any notion that they had ever allowed outside pressure to dictate their next move, because, clearly, this wasn’t driven by monetary desires.
 For Lou Reed, Lulu was just another endeavor designed to reinforce the fact that he had remained impervious to external judgment.